 What Christmas songs are in the public domain?

-Here’s a list of public domain tunes from SonicBids:
+Here’s a partial list of public domain tunes.
+You can get the full list from SonicBids:

 - “Angels We Have Heard On High”